Babies, start your engines!

-Kids just want to have fun, and pediatric physical therapist Cole Galloway wants to make sure that all kids have that opportunity.
+Kids just want to have fun, and pediatric researcher and designer Cole Galloway wants to make sure that all kids have that opportunity.

 That’s why he launched the GoBabyGo project in 2006 with Sunil Agrawal.
 Since, then, Galloway has collaborated with engineers and fashion designers, with parents and grandparents, to provide mobility to kids who have trouble moving on their own.